Music of Botswana

-History
+Ancient and pre-colonial instruments

-The oldest known instrument from present-day Botswana is a seburuburu bullroarer crafted from a bone, dating to the Matlapaneng dig site and dating to approximately 1,000 years ago.
-A bone flute or whistle dating back approximately 900 years ago was discovered in the Bosutswe site, with one opening that is covered by the user to produce different notes.
-Bone instruments are the only ones of this age durable enough to survive to the present day.
+The oldest surviving instrument found in what is now Botswana is a seburuburu bullroarer made from bone, excavated from the Matlapaneng dig site and dated to approximately 1,000 years ago.
+A bone flute or whistle approximately 900 years old was uncovered at the Bosutswe site; it has a single opening that the player covers to vary pitch.
+Bone is the only material durable enough to have survived that long in the archaeological record, meaning earlier instruments almost certainly existed but have not been preserved.